alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • To serve subpoenas to compel witnesses to appear at the trial.

-In standard traffic court proceedings, the officer who served the ticket must appear in court, otherwise, the case will be dismissed.
+In standard traffic court proceedings, the officer who served the ticket may appear in court, otherwise, the case may be dismissed.

-The ticketed individual must be punctual, and wait for his/her own case, as there is a usual line-up of several traffic cases for trial.
-If the defendant will not be making an appearance as scheduled, the court must be notified at least a week prior to the court date.
-Should the court ruling be unacceptable by the defendant, he/she has a right to appeal to a court of a higher authority- the Superior court.
-The implications of contesting a ticket in Alaska may have direct consequences in terms of upward vehicle insurance rates, additional court fees, attorney fees, and time expended in court proceedings.
-All these must be considered before deciding to contest a ticket in court.
+The ticketed individual should be punctual and wait for their own case, as there is a usual line-up of several traffic cases for trial.
+If the defendant does not appear as scheduled, the court may be notified at least a week before the court date.
+Should the court ruling be unacceptable by the defendant, he/she has a right to appeal to a court of a higher authority- the Superior Court.
+The implications of contesting a ticket in Alaska may directly affect upward vehicle insurance rates, additional court fees, attorney fees, and time expended in court proceedings.
+All these may be considered before deciding to contest a ticket in court.

 Alaska Traffic Court Records